NixOS/nix.dev/source/tutorials/dev-environment.md

 application without any manual installation.
 Nix does all of that for us.

-With the files we created, we can add them to a repository and share them to other people.
-They can now use the same shell environment as long as they have Nix installed.
+We can commit the files we created to version control and share them with other people.
+Others can now use the same shell environment as long as they have Nix installed.

 [virtualenv]: https://virtualenv.pypa.io/en/latest/